open-edge-insights/eii-tools/VideoProfiler/README.md

-# EIS Video Profiler
+# EII Video Profiler

 This tool can be used to determine the complete metrics involved in the entire Video pipeline by measuring the time difference between every component of the pipeline and checking for Queue blockages at every component thereby determining the fast or slow components of the whole pipeline.
-It can also be used to calculate the FPS of any EIS modules based on the stream published by that respective module.
+It can also be used to calculate the FPS of any EII modules based on the stream published by that respective module.

-## EIS Video Profiler pre-requisites
+## EII Video Profiler pre-requisites

 1. VideoProfiler expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
     To achieve this, please ensure an entry for VideoProfiler with its relative path from [IEdgeInsights](../../) directory is set in any of the .yml files present in [build](../../build) directory.
 An example has been provided below: